 The Canal & River Trust only owns 4% of the land next to our waterways.
 This means our waterways can be affected by the development activity of others.

 The planning system plays a vital role in protecting the waterways from inappropriate development and enhancing the country’s network of canals, rivers and docks.
-New developments provide great opportunities to create living waterways that transform places and provide lots of surprising benefits.
+New developments provide great opportunities to create living waterways that transform places and can improve the wellbeing of communities that live alongside our network.

 There are a range of organisations who make planning decisions about what should happen on land next to the waterways.
 The local planning authority (generally your local council) makes most decisions.